 College Scorecard Data -- The College Scorecard provides data on colleges and universities with regard to admissions, standardized test scores, student demographics, costs of attendance, completion rates, and post-graduation earnings.
-Data from the Scorecard are also available via the ICPSR.
+Some data from the Scorecard are also available via the ICPSR.

 Current Population Survey (CPS) -- The Current Population Survey is a joint project between the Bureau of Labor Statistics and the U.S. Census Bureau.
 The CPS is a monthly survey that collects basic socio-demographic information, labor force characteristics, and economic status.
 With regard to education, it also provides detailed data on educational attainment and enrollment.
-To access CPS data files, users can download the data from an FTP site or use various tools for creating tables from the microdata.
+To access CPS data files, users can download data via https://www.census.gov/programs-surveys/cps/data/datasets.html or use various tools for creating tables from the microdata.
 Alternately, they can go to the National Bureau of Economic Research's CPS site or to IPUMS-CPS.

 Education Policy and Data Center (EPDC) -- The Education Policy and Data Center provides access to education measures and indicators from a range of sources such as administrative records, household surveys, and assessment tests.
 Users can search for data by country, topic, or level of education.